 1655 N. Wilkinson Way; Perrysburg, OH

-Another option for people who don't have either a BGSU ID or a Courtesy Card, but still want to use government documents, is to request the documents through their public library's interlibrary loan service.
+An option for people who don't have either a BGSU ID or a Courtesy Card, but still want to use government documents, is to request the documents at the Jerome Library Circulation Desk at least several business days in advance.
+Another option for people who don't have either a BGSU ID or a Courtesy Card is to request the documents through their public library's interlibrary loan service.
 The public library would be able to borrow the documents from either the BGSU Libraries or from another Federal Depository Library.

 Ohio publications are arranged by the Ohio Documents Classification Scheme, a system that was modeled after SuDocs.
 All Ohio publications began with the letter O followed by letters and numbers designating the publishing department or agency.